Cultivate your best self

 - Get paid to work at Sterling College as a farm resource specialist, greenhouse/hoop house manager, maple sugaring team member, or kitchen/garden liaison.

 - Study agricultural adaptations to climate change in Chiapas, Mexico through Sterling College’s Global Field Studies program (included as part of your tuition).

-The Rian Fried Center for Sustainable Agriculture and Food Systems
+for Sustainable Agriculture & Food Systems

 As Sustainable Agriculture major, you will be studying under the auspices of the Sterling College Rian Fried Center for Sustainable Agriculture and Food Systems.
 The center not only oversees key academic programs at Sterling College, it also brings in visiting scholars, conducts Sterling’s food production energy audit, sponsors farm-related programs for veterans, conducts seed trials, and furthers the national dialogue about sustainable agriculture.
 Read more.

 The Sterling College Farm